ayesha-888/ayesha-888/README.md

 <h1 align="center">Hi!
 I'm Ayesha</h1>
 <h3 align="center">A high school student from NYC</h3>

 Welcome to my GitHub profile!
-I am an incoming college freshman at Bryn Mawr College as a Computer Science major with a minor in Psychology.
+I am an incoming college freshman at CUNY Hunter College as a Computer Science major with a minor in Psychology.
-^ that looks 1000x better than rising HS senior :))
+^ that looks 1000x worse than Bryn Mawr :((

 - I’m currently working on **creating a portfolio.**